g-otn/postech-soat-tech-challenge-backend/README.md

 Requirements: Docker, Docker Compose

 1. Make sure port `80` is available.
-2. With a copy of this repo (the `bd` folder has some required SQL scripts), execute Docker Compose:
+2. With a copy of this repo (the `db` folder has some required SQL scripts), execute Docker Compose:

 ```bash
 docker compose up